The Happenings on Shaw Hill

 “I feel fine.”

 Dr. Scotts looked at me closely.
-His eyes wondered down to my body.
+His eyes wandered down to my body “You look thin.”

-Dr. Scotts nodded his head.
-He was trying to show sympathy.
+Dr. Scotts nodded his head, trying to show sympathy.
 “With the nightmares.
 And…”

 Dr. Scotts nodded obligingly.
-He seemed content to let that go – the “everything else” part – for now.
+He seemed content to let the “everything else” part go for now.

 “Did Megan tell you everything that happened?”
 I asked.